How to Exercise as a Wheelchair User

 How to get started

-Before you make any adjustment to your exercise routine, it's important to consult your primary care physician.
+Before you make any adjustments to your exercise routine, it's important to consult your primary care physician.

 Any strenuous activity can exacerbate existing or underlying conditions such as asthma so it's worthwhile getting your doctor's opinion and reviewing your medical history.